Programme - Arts Festival Summit 2026

 Sunday, 17 May

-Creating bridges: eye to eye, East to West, arts to politics and back
+Creating bridges: eye-to-eye, East to West, arts to politics and back

 Launching the works of the Arts Festivals Summit 2026, EFA’s communities will kick off the discussions in parallel sessions and will then come together for a first keynote and plenary conversation on the arts, democracy and the role of festivals in today’s world.
 Taking place in the heart of Budva, the first day will also bring us to the local arts and festivals community.
 For this first day, the focus will be on Budva as a city and Montenegro as a country, exploring the relationship between Europe, festivals, and how communities create connections.

-8.00 | Warm up! with running and swimming
+7.30 | Warm up! swimming session with Gert

 8.30-11.00 | Registration at Avala Hotel